Understanding Autism course

 Training for schools

-Learning Space work with children and young people from all over Surrey.
-We only accept requests for support from health, social care and education professionals.
+Learning Space works with children and young people from all over Surrey.
+We only accept requests for support from health, social care, and education professionals.

 All children and young people need to be registered with a GP in Surrey.
-We advise that requests for support are best made through schools as the behaviour and needs seen within school and home environments provide important insights which help us to support you.
+We advise that requests for support are best made through schools as the behaviour and needs to be seen within the school and home environments provide important insights which help us to support you.

 Social workers from the below teams should make requests for support through the social work pathway: